-They work in an office under artificial florescent light, they look at a computer screen all day, and the most they come to physical exertion is probably the short walk between their desk and the washroom.
+They work in an office under artificial fluorescent light, they look at a computer screen all day, and the most they come to physical exertion is probably the short walk between their desk and the washroom.

-And yet, when they get home, they lie down on the couch, pig out on takeout, rest their body, whilst continuing to stimulate their tired brains with high speed media.
+And yet, when they get home, they lie down on the couch, pig out on takeout, rest their body, whilst continuing to stimulate their tired brains with high-speed media.

-Meanwhile, they their brain continues to tire.
+Meanwhile, their brain continues to tire.